-The annual “On Watch” memorial brick campaign taking place now through April 28, 2018.
+The Calvert County Department of General Services is coordinating the annual “On Watch” memorial brick campaign taking place now through April 30, 2019.
 For a limited time, the public may purchase memorial bricks to be placed at the Veterans Patio, located at the World War II “On Watch” Memorial Statue in Dowell.
 The bricks are available to memorialize those who served our country during World War II.
 The cost of each brick is $100 and all contributions are tax deductible.
-Purchasers will be notified when the bricks are in place and available for viewing.
-An “On Watch” application is available at the online to www.co.cal.md.us/onwatch.
+Bricks will be installed in fall 2019 and purchasers will be notified when the bricks are in place and available for viewing.
+“On Watch” applications are available at www.calvertcountymd.gov/onwatch.
 To learn more, call Melinda Donnelly at 410-535-1600, ext.
 2565.

 Chopticon High School Class of 1969 Chopticon High School Class of 1969 is planning it’s 50th class reunion for the fall of 2019.
 If you are a member or teacher of this class please contact either of the below listed members to update your contact information so you can receive all of the announcements for the festivities.
 Sarah Blackistone Richardson 240-925-1119 TheMightySBR@msn.com Norwood Graves 301-848-9525 Saramy1@verizon.net